 At Verint, we are committed to giving back to the communities in which we live and work.
 In 2005, we launched the Verint Next-Generation Program, which engages Verint employees around the globe in projects that benefit children in need.
 The program puts our core values to work in our local communities, with the goal of affording the next generation greater opportunities and the tools for making the most of them.
 As part of the program, Verint employees engage in various community activities, from supplying food pantries, to participating in blood drives, to collecting clothing and school supplies, to building playgrounds, to cleaning parks and planting gardens.
 Verint is also proud to support our employees' community service activities with programs for donating employee time to qualified children's organizations and matching grants.
-In 2020, Verint employees in the United States donated over \$300,000 of paid time off to children's charities through the program.
-Globally, over 500 Verint employees donated their time by participating in more than 50 events to help raise money, clothing, and food for those that are underprivileged.
-In 2020, we also focused on supporting events to help families struggling due to the COVID-19 pandemic by providing food and clothing to those in need.
+In 2021, Verint employees donated over \$525,000 to children's charities through the program.
+Globally, over 1,600 Verint employees supported more than 125 local non-profit organizations in local Verint communities.
+In 2021, we also focused on supporting events to help families struggling due to the COVID-19 pandemic by providing food and clothing to those in need.